matrix-org/matrix-spec-proposals/proposals/2654-unread-counts.md

 An event should be counted in the unread count only if it matches at least one of the following criteria:

-* include a non-empty `body` parameter, which value is a string, in its content
+* include a non-empty `body` field of type string, in its content
 * be a state event which type is one of:
     * `m.room.name`
     * `m.room.topic`